 Also, from an EU perspective the importance of having an ECP is mentioned in the new regime for the control of exports, brokering, technical assistance and the transfer of dual use items.
 It states that increased requirements help to reduce risks and granting of export licenses will depend on the company’s proven reliability obtained by a functioning ECP .

 So, besides a condition, having an ECP implemented is a sign of trustworthiness.
 It provides a status of reliability.
-And not only for authorities, but increasingly for business partners an ECP is a requirement and proof of being in control.
+Not only for authorities but also for business partners, an ECP is a requirement and evidence of control.

 To understand why authorities, and even business partners, demand for an ECP, it is important to understand Export Compliance.